Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Conclusion

 These results position KANs as a practical framework for scientific model discovery and reverse engineering in materials science.
 By producing explicit functional maps between structural descriptors and target properties, KANs can guide the rational design of materials with tailored thermoelectric performance.
 Future extensions may integrate KANs with generative models, descriptor selection schemes, or physics-informed constraints to further enhance interpretability and accelerate the discovery pipeline.

-In summary, this work establishes the feasibility of KANs as both predictive tools and interpretable models in the context of complex materials datasets, marking a step toward transparent and data-driven materials design.
+In summary, this work establishes the feasibility of KANs as both predictive tools and interpretable models for complex materials datasets, marking a step toward transparent and data-driven materials design.
+These findings highlight the potential of spline-based functional architectures to bridge interpretability and predictive power in materials informatics.
+Moreover, the demonstrated compositional invariance and stability of KANs—particularly in electronically complex systems—underscore their suitability for robust and physically consistent materials screening at scale.